opensearch-project/remote-vector-index-builder/DEVELOPER_GUIDE.md

 ## Provisioning an instance for development

-A NVIDIA GPU Powered machine with CUDA Toolkit installed is required to build a Faiss Base Image, and to run the Docker images to build an index.
+A NVIDIA GPU powered machine with CUDA Toolkit installed is required to build a Faiss base Image, and to run the Docker images to build an index.

 Typically an [EC2 G5](https://aws.amazon.com/ec2/instance-types/g5/) 2xlarge instance running a Deep Learning OSS Nvidia Driver AMI, with Docker CLI installed is recommended for development use.